Paul R. Ehrlich: After 2000

 During a 2004 interview, Ehrlich answered questions about the predictions he made in The Population Bomb.
 He acknowledged that some of what he had published had not occurred, but stated that he felt "little embarrassment" and reaffirmed his basic opinion that overpopulation is a major problem.
 He noted that, "Fifty-eight academies of science said that same thing in 1994, as did the world scientists' warning to humanity in the same year.
 My view has become depressingly mainline!"
-Ehrlich also asserted that 600 million people were very hungry while billions were under-nourished, and insisted that his predictions about disease and climate change were essentially correct.
+Ehrlich asserted that 600 million people were very hungry while billions were under-nourished, and insisted that his predictions about disease and climate change were essentially correct.
 Retrospectively, Ehrlich said that The Population Bomb, which predicted a widespread famine by 1985 that never materialized, was actually "way too optimistic".

 In a 2008 discussion hosted by the website Salon, Paul Ehrlich was more critical of the United States specifically, claiming that it should control its population and consumption as an example to the rest of the world.
 He still professed a belief that governments should discourage people from having more than two children, suggesting, for example, a higher tax rate for larger families.

 In 2011, as the world's population passed the seven billion mark, Ehrlich argued that the next two billion people on Earth would cause more damage than the previous two billion, as humans now increasingly would have to resort to using more marginal and environmentally damaging resources.
 As of 2013, Ehrlich continued to perform policy research concerning population and resource issues, with an emphasis upon endangered species, cultural evolution, environmental ethics, and the preservation of genetic resources.
 Along with Dr. Gretchen Daily, he performed work in countryside biogeography; that is, the study of making human-disturbed areas hospitable to biodiversity.
 His research group at Stanford University examined extensive natural populations of the Bay checkerspot butterfly (Euphydryas editha bayensis).

 The population-related disaster that Ehrlich predicted has failed to materialize, including the "hundreds of millions" of starvation deaths in the 1970s and the tens of millions of deaths in the United States in the 1970s and 1980s.
 Slowing of population growth rates and new food production technologies have increased the food supply faster than the population.
-Nonetheless, Ehrlich continues to stand by his general thesis that the human population is too large, posing a direct threat to human survival and the environment of the planet.
-Indeed, he states that if he were to write the book today, "My language would be even more apocalyptic."
+Ehrlich continued to stand by his general thesis that the human population is too large, posing a direct threat to human survival and the environment of the planet.
+In 2015, he stated that if he were to write the book then, "My language would be even more apocalyptic today."
 In 2018, he emphasized his view that the optimum population size is between 1.5 and 2 billion people.
-In 2022, he was a contributor to the "Scientists' warning on population," published by Science of the Total Environment, which estimated that a sustainable population would be between 2 and 4 billion people.
+In 2022, he was a contributor to the "Scientists' warning on population", published by Science of the Total Environment, which estimated that a sustainable population would be between 2 and 4 billion people.